-The tire pressure monitoring system TPMS is operated by a small battery with an internal seal to the wheel and give the operational life of 7 to 10 years to your tire pressure monitoring system.
+The tire pressure monitoring system TPMS is operated by a small battery with an internal seal to the wheel and gives an operational life of 7 to 10 years to your tire pressure monitoring system.
 Your tire pressure monitoring system has a complex structure and therefore it is nearly impossible to replace the battery separately.
 As a result, in case of battery failure, the complete tire pressure monitoring system needs to be replaced.
 It is a good idea to replace the batteries when they are near the end of your life.

 Is the charging of your tire pressure monitoring system battery becomes too low, it will turn on the TPMS light on your vehicle dashboard or instrument panel.
 This will be an indication of the failure of your tire pressure monitoring system.
 In this case, you will not be able to receive any updates from your TPMS system.
 As a result, you will have to monitor the pressure and physical condition of your tire more frequently.
-These manual checks include punctures, tire cracks, tire damages, or tire wears.
+These manual checks include punctures, tire cracks, tire damages, or tire wear.

 Have your TPMS System Inspected

 If the TPMS indicator illuminates in your vehicle, make an appointment with your automotive mechanic to have the TPMS serviced.
 Most of the tire workshops use a TPMS tool to determine the remaining battery life for each of the sensors.
-If one or more of the batteries are found to have a low charge, the technician may recommend replacement of all four sensors to avoid multiple workshop visits.
+If one or more of the batteries are found to have a low charge, the technician may recommend the replacement of all four sensors to avoid multiple workshop visits.
 The technicians make this recommendation because if one battery has a low charge, it’s likely the other batteries are nearing the end of their operational life as well.